python-eel/Eel/README.md

     print(a, b, a + b)
 ```

-...will appear as methods on the `eel` object on the Javascript side, like this...
+...will appear as methods on the `paling` object on the Javascript side, like this...

 ```javascript
 console.log("Calling Python...");